Course Syllabus

 Internship for Credit Approval

-All students are encouraged to do internships during their undergraduate studies to gain experience and connect with employers.
-In order to earn academic credit toward your degree, the internship must meet certain standards and expectations.
+All students are encouraged to gain experience and connect with employers through internships.
+To earn academic credit, the internship must meet certain standards and expectations.
 BSAD 395 uses the National Association of Colleges and Employers (NACE) definition of “internship”:

 “To ensure that an experience—whether it is a traditional internship or one conducted remotely or virtually—is educational, and thus eligible to be considered a legitimate internship by the NACE definition, all the following criteria must be met: (1) The experience must be an extension of the classroom: a learning experience that provides for applying the knowledge gained in the classroom.
 It must not be simply to advance the operations of the employer or be the work that a regular employee would routinely perform.
 (2) The skills or knowledge learned must be transferable to other employment settings.
 (3) The experience has a defined beginning and end, and a job description with desired qualifications.
 (4) There are clearly defined learning objectives/goals related to the professional goals of the student’s academic coursework.
 (5) There is supervision by a professional with expertise and educational and/or professional background in the field of the experience.
 (6) There is routine feedback by the experienced supervisor.
-(7) There are resources, equipment, and facilities provided by the host employer that support learning objectives/goals.” (www.naceweb.org)
+(7) There are resources, equipment, and facilities provided by the host employer that support learning objectives/goals.” (www.naceweb.org Links to an external site.)

 Benefits of BSAD 395